Master CFI Emeritus Art Hayssen's

-The flyout is the "hands on" portion where pilots and participants get together to network and 'put the petal to the metal' to put to use mountain flying skills!
+The flyout is the "hands on" portion where pilots and participants get together to network and 'put the peddle to the metal' to put to use mountain flying skills!

 You must have taken or take a ground training course from Art to be qualified to join a fly out as the Pilot-in-Command.

 You may want to join us just for the classroom part of the training program.
 Most find the flyout the highlight of the training.

 We encourage you to come join us (and bring a friend too!) for the memorable adventure!